Semi-Local Exchange-Correlation Approximations in Density Functional Theory

 \xclabel{MGGA;C;hLTAPW}{2021}{Lehtola2021:943} This functional has the same mathematical form as \xcref{LDA;C;PW}, but with the density $n_{\sigma}$ replaced by $n_{\sigma}^{\text{eff}}$, given by \cref{eq:nxlta} with $x=1/2$, and $n$ replaced by $n^{\text{eff}}=n_{\uparrow}^{\text{eff}}+n_{\downarrow}^{\text{eff}}$.
 This substitution of the density was proposed as a way to turn a LDA functional into a MLDA functional.
 This was used as the correlation counterpart of \xcref{MGGA;X;hLTA}.

 \xclabel{MGGA;C;rMGGAC}{2021}{Jana2021:063007} The \xcref{MGGA;X;MGGAC} exchange functional was originally combined with \xcref{GGA;C;MGGAC} for correlation.
 Aiming at improving the accuracy, a correlation functional that is more suited for use with \xcref{MGGA;X;MGGAC} was proposed.
-Its mathematical form differs from \xcref{MGGA;C;SCAN} in two places.
-First, $\beta=\beta^{\text{MB}}$ is used instead of \cref{eq:vpbe-beta}.
-Second, the switching function $f$ (see \cref{eq:ec-scan,eq:scanfalpha}) is replaced by
+Its mathematical form differs from \xcref{MGGA;C;SCAN} in two places: (i)~$\beta=\beta^{\text{MB}}$ is used instead of \cref{eq:vpbe-beta}, and (ii)~the switching function $f$ (see \cref{eq:ec-scan,eq:scanfalpha}) is replaced by

 where

 with $\gamma_1=0.08$ and $\gamma_2=0.3$ that were obtained by a fit to the atomization energies of the molecules in the AE6 test set.\cite{Lynch2003:8996,Lynch2004:1460} Note that \cref{eq:f-rmggac} depends on $s$ (\cref{eq:s}) and $\alpha$ (\cref{eq:alpha}), while the function $f$ of \xcref{MGGA;C;SCAN} depends on $\alpha_\text{c}$ (\cref{eq:alpha-sigma2}).